nesaboz/solar/README.md

 ## Training

 I used `Adam` optimizer and weighed `CrossEntropyLoss`.
-Segmentation was based on UNet-like arhitecture and [this](https://arxiv.org/abs/1505.04366) paper (see models.py):
+Segmentation was based on UNet-like architecture and [this](https://arxiv.org/abs/1505.04366) paper (see models.py):

 ![losses.png](assets/losses.png)